eoctet/accordion/docs/dev_manual_En.md

 > - `Functions` For example: `Mathlib`, `String processing`, etc
 >
 > Implement using the `com.googlecode.aviator` framework.
 For more syntax rules, please refer to the aviator user manual.

->
+> [!IMPORTANT]
-> ⚠️ **Attention: By default, custom scripts disable some language features to ensure system security.**
+> By default, custom scripts disable some language features to ensure system security.**

 ```java
 ActionConfig scriptAction = ActionConfig.builder()